neu-se/CS4530-Spring-2024/Assignments/ip2/ip2.md

 Given the growth of the Covey.Town codebase, Avery has decided that instead of just listing the active Conversation Areas, it would be better to list all of the active interactables in the town.
 This will allow the sidebar to list the active Conversation Areas, as well as any active games, viewing areas, or future interactable areas not yet conceived.

 Your specific task is to implement the `InteractableAreaList` component, which will display a list of all active interactable areas in the town.
 This component is located in the file `frontend/src/components/SocialSidebar/InteractableAreaList.tsx`.
-This component should make use of two React hooks defined in `InteractableController.ts` - `useInteractableAreaOccupants` and `useInteractableAreaFriendlyName`.
+This component should make use of two React hooks defined in `InteractableAreaController.ts` - `useInteractableAreaOccupants` and `useInteractableAreaFriendlyName`.
 These hooks are responsible for fetching the list of occupants of an interactable area, and the friendly name of the interactable area, respectively.
 You will need to implement the `useInteractableAreaFriendlyName` hook, but will find the other is already completed.

 You might find it useful to view the code of the [old ConversationAreasList component](https://github.com/neu-se/covey.town/blob/cf69be63f2d43ec3327dfab04a8a045c642dc741/frontend/src/components/SocialSidebar/ConversationAreasList.tsx).